dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Adventures-Huckleberry-Norton-Critical-Editions/dp/0393966402/">The Adventures of Huckleberry Finn (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Adventures-Tom-Sawyer-Original-Unabridged-ebook/dp/B0CFPY1T6T/">The Adventures of Tom Sawyer (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Listening-Prozac-Landmark-Antidepressants-Remaking-ebook/dp/B0CJHHMR72/">Listening to Prozac: The Landmark Book About Antidepressants and the Remaking of the Self (Peter Kramer)</a>
+  1. <a href="https://www.amazon.com/Language-Instinct-Creates-Perennial-Classics-ebook/dp/B0049B1VOU/">The Language Instinct: How The Mind Creates Language (Steven Pinker)</a>
   1. <a href="https://www.amazon.com/Catcher-Rye-J-D-Salinger-ebook/dp/B07V8HFMTR/">The Catcher in the Rye (J.D.
 Salinger)</a>
   1. <a href="https://www.amazon.com/Franny-Zooey-J-D-Salinger/dp/0316769495/">Franny and Zooey (J.D.
 Salinger)</a>
   1. <a href="https://www.amazon.com/Nine-Stories-J-D-Salinger/dp/0553263609/">Nine Stories (J.D.
 Salinger)</a>